• Skip to primary navigation

 • Mix sugar, warm milk, warm water, vegetable oil, and yeast in a large bowl and combine them.

 • Add the flour, mahleb (optional), and salt and combine to form a nice, soft dough.
-Adjust the amount of the flour if needed.
+Adjust the amount of flour if needed.

 • Divide the dough into egg-sized balls (you should have around 22 balls).